Ducks

 Will you save money by producing backyard eggs from your own poultry? thumbnail

-Tyrant Farms is reader-supported.
-When you buy through links on our site, we may earn an affiliate commission.
+Tyrant Farms is free and supported by readers like you, which is why there are ads on our site.
+Please consider buying (or gifting) our books about raising ducks and raising geese.
+Also, when you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Last Updated on February 16, 2023 by Aaron von Frank
+Last Updated on December 17, 2024 by Susan von Frank

 Let’s cut right to the chase: No, you won’t save money by producing your own eggs from backyard poultry.
 It’s important that intending poultry owners understand this BEFORE they decide to move forward with getting poultry or they’re likely to have unrealistic expectations and/or end up abandoning or neglecting their animals once this realization becomes apparent.